AionSystem/VERITAS/README.md

 Most crisis tools stop at the data.
 They collect, they pin, they export — and then they hand a responder a map full of pins with no way to know which ones to trust.

-VERITAS is a community‑operated platform for sudden‑onset crises that combines damage certification with life‑saving rescue coordination.
-It collects reports offline and online, scores epistemic confidence using the CERTUS Engine, and delivers confidence‑weighted intelligence to responders within the critical 48‑hour window.
+VERITAS is a community-operated platform for sudden-onset crises that combines damage certification with life-saving rescue coordination.
+It collects reports offline and online, scores epistemic confidence using the CERTUS Engine, and delivers confidence-weighted intelligence to responders within the critical 48-hour window.
 The difference isn't more data — it's data that tells you exactly how much it's worth, and a direct channel for those who need rescue.

 **How it works — three steps:**